drocheam/optrace/docs/source/details/matrix_analysis.rst

    :label: eq_oc_two_lenses

 For :math:`R_2 = -R_1` in :math:numref:`eq_oc_radii` or :math:`f_2 = f_1` in :math:numref:`eq_oc_two_lenses`
-the optical center lies at exactly the center of the lens/lens combination.
+the optical center lies at exactly the center of the lens/ lens combination.

 .. _image_object_distance: